jehartzog/galaxy-autoscale/README.md

 After running the script on a Galaxy compact container with zero connections, CPU went to about 90% (0.4 ECU) and memory up by ~90MB for the 30 seconds this was running, so it does cause a brief impact on your webserver.
 On the other hand, if you are auto-scaling then you should always have some extra capacity, right? :D

 ## Tests

-Currently only the scaling logic functions are tested in `/tests/scaling-logic-tests.js` since testing the web scraping functions require Galaxy credentials to a running app.

 First ensure dependencies are installed with `npm install` and then run the tests with `npm test`.